 Les troubles alimentaires : L’hyperphagie boulimique

-The third installment in this series looks at binge eating disorder, a less well-known yet more common eating disorder.
-In Quebec, approximately 192,000 people are believed to be affected by binge eating disorder.
-In Montreal, 3.8% of the population suffers from this disorder, compared to 1% for anorexia and 2% for bulimia.
+The third part of this series focuses on binge eating disorder, a less known yet more common eating disorder.
+In Quebec, approximately 192,000 people are affected by binge eating disorder.
+In Montreal, 3.8% of the population would suffer from this disorder, compared to 1% for anorexia and 2% for bulimia.

-It was only recently, in 2013, that this disorder was incorporated into the Diagnostic and Statistical Manual of Mental Disorders (DSM) as a separate entity, which may surely explain the fact that it is still unrecognized.
+It was only recently, in 2013, that this disorder was included in the Diagnostic and Statistical Manual of Mental Disorders (DSM) as a distinct entity, which likely explains why it is still not well known.

-Here is the last part of this series: binge eating.
+Here is the final part of this series: binge eating disorder.

 Definition of binge eating disorder

-Along with anorexia and bulimia, binge eating is one of the three main eating disorders recognized by the DSM-5.
+Along with anorexia and bulimia, binge eating disorder is one of the three main eating behavior disorders recognized by the DSM-5.
 This disorder affects about 3.5% of women and 2% of men.
 Unlike anorexia and bulimia, most people with binge eating disorder are overweight or obese.
-In addition, these people are generally older and more often than not are men.
+Moreover, these individuals are generally older and more often men.

-Some signs that may alert you to the presence of binge eating disorder in an individual include:
+Some signs that may alert to the presence of binge eating disorder in an individual include:

 • Changes in body weight

-• Clothing comprising several layers of clothing or the wearing of clothing aimed at camouflaging the shape of the body, even when the temperature is not suitable
+• Dressing in multiple layers of clothing or wearing clothes aimed at hiding body shape, even when the temperature does not warrant it

-• Signs of binge eating, such as food going missing or food accumulating in secret
+• Signs of binge eating, such as disappearance of food or secret food hoarding

-• A feeling of guilt and anxiety about food or food
+• Feelings of guilt and anxiety about eating or food

 Symptoms of binge eating disorder

-Binge eating disorder is characterized by recurrent episodes of binge eating, where people eat large amounts of food over a limited period of time.
+Binge eating disorder is characterized by recurrent episodes of binge eating, where individuals consume large amounts of food in a short period.
 These episodes are accompanied by a feeling of loss of control.
-Unlike people with bulimia nervosa, individuals with binge eating disorder do not exhibit compensatory behaviors to eliminate overeating, such as excessive use of diuretics or laxatives, intensive physical activity, or fasting. .
-People with binge eating disorder may also experience depression and be concerned about their weight and body.
+Unlike people with bulimia nervosa, individuals with binge eating disorder do not engage in compensatory behaviors to eliminate excess food, such as abuse of diuretics or laxatives, intensive physical activity, or fasting.
+Individuals with binge eating disorder may also experience depression and be preoccupied with their weight and body.

 Diagnosis of binge eating disorder

-Criteria for the diagnosis of binge eating disorder include:
+The criteria for diagnosing binge eating disorder include:

-• Bulimia attacks occurring on average at least once a week over a period of three months
+• Binge eating episodes occurring on average at least once a week over a period of three months

 • A feeling of loss of control over eating

-In addition, at least three of the criteria below must be present:
+Additionally, at least three of the following criteria must be present:

-• Eat large amounts of food without feeling physically hungry
+• Eating large amounts of food without feeling physically hungry

-• Eating alone due to the shame associated with the amount of food eaten
+• Eating alone due to shame about the amount of food consumed

-• Feeling disgusted, feeling guilty or depressed after eating too much
+• Feeling disgusted, guilty, or depressed after overeating

 Treatment of binge eating disorder

-The main treatment for binge eating is cognitive behavioral therapy.
-This therapy may help control binge eating attacks over the long term, but has no significant effect on weight.
-Treatment can sometimes include interpersonal psychotherapy, as well as the prescription of certain drugs, such as selective serotonin reuptake inhibitors (SSRIs) or drugs aimed at inducing weight loss.
+The main treatment for binge eating disorder is cognitive behavioral therapy.
+This therapy can help control binge episodes in the long term but does not have a significant effect on weight.
+Treatment may sometimes include interpersonal psychotherapy, as well as the prescription of certain medications, such as selective serotonin reuptake inhibitors (SSRIs) or drugs aimed at inducing weight loss.

 Nutritional approach for binge eating disorder

 A dietitian may also be involved in the treatment of binge eating disorder.
-As with other eating disorders, its role is to teach the basics of a normal diet, which may include planning three regular meals a day, consuming appropriate portions, etc. Similar to treatment for bulimia nervosa, the initial goal of treatment for binge eating disorder is also to maintain body weight.
-This is because it may be best to wait until people have normalized their eating behavior before embarking on weight loss strategies so as not to risk exacerbating binge eating.
+As with other eating behavior disorders, their role includes teaching the basics of normal eating, which may include planning three regular meals a day, consuming appropriate portions, etc. Similar to the treatment of bulimia nervosa, the initial goal of treating binge eating disorder is also to maintain body weight.
+Indeed, it may be preferable to wait until individuals have normalized their eating behavior before undertaking weight loss strategies to avoid risking exacerbating binge eating.

 To conclude this trilogy:

-Going for help, or even becoming aware of an eating disorder is often very difficult.
-According to Dr. Mimi Israel, head of the Department of Psychiatry at the Douglas Institute and Associate Professor in the Department of Psychiatry at McGill University, people with an eating disorder cannot be forced to seek help.
-We must first help them to recognize their discomfort and the negative consequences that this entails (eg fatigue, etc.).
-You have to go there calmly and with respect, because it is a process that starts with trust.
-Then we can encourage them to go and ask for help.
+Seeking help, or even becoming aware of an eating disorder, is often very difficult.
+According to Dr. Mimi Israel, head of the psychiatry department at the Douglas Institute and associate professor in the Department of Psychiatry at McGill University, individuals with an eating disorder cannot be forced to seek help.
+First, they must be helped to recognize their discomfort and the negative consequences it entails (e.g., fatigue, etc.).
+It must be done calmly and respectfully, as it is a process that involves trust.
+Afterwards, they can be encouraged to seek help.

 For help requests:

-A non-profit community organization, Anorexie et Boulimie Québec (ANEB Quebec), provides help to people directly or indirectly affected by an eating disorder.
+A nonprofit community organization, Anorexia and Bulimia Quebec (ANEB Quebec), provides assistance to people directly or indirectly affected by an eating disorder.

 References